BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ------------------------------------------------------------------------

 ## 📖 9.2 Prove GIoU is a lower bound of IoU

+Mathematical solution to the Generalized Intersection over Union (GIoU).

 **Goal:** We must mathematically show that the value of GIoU is always less than or equal to the value of IoU ($\text{GIoU} \le \text{IoU}$).